Lunarequest/python_bruteforcers/README.md

-# ssh_bruteforcer
+# python_bruteforcers

-A simple implemation of a ssh bruteforcer written in python
+simple implemations of a bruteforcers for a varity of protocols written in python